ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 I am currently pursuing a Master degree at Northwestern Polytechnical University supervised by Prof. Zhongjie Meng.
 Previously, I got my bachelor's degree in Aerospace Science and Technology from Xidian University in 2021.

-My research focuses on automatic control of aircraft with constrained actuators.
+My research focuses on the control of aircraft with constrained actuators and intelligent control methods to improve performance.

 Reach out to me: liuzongjie AT mail.nwpu.edu.cn